Buy a Suit in Bangkok: Ultimate First-Timer’s Guide

 First-time buyers make predictable mistakes when they buy a suit in Bangkok.
 Learning from others’ experiences helps you avoid these pitfalls and enjoy a successful tailoring experience.

 Rushing the process represents the most common mistake.
 Trying to complete a quality suit in twenty-four or forty-eight hours almost guarantees compromise on either fit or construction quality.
 Allow at least four to five days in Bangkok if possible, with a minimum of three days for anything approaching quality work.
-Some tailors can work faster, but they’re the exception rather than the rule.
+Some tailors can work faster, but they are the exception rather than the rule.

 Choosing fabric based solely on Super number or mill name leads many buyers astray.
 A Super 180s fabric sounds impressive but might be entirely wrong for your needs if you want a durable everyday suit.
 Similarly, insisting on a famous Italian mill when a lesser-known source offers comparable quality at lower cost wastes money.
 Trust your eyes, hands, and your tailor’s recommendation based on your specific needs rather than defaulting to whatever has the most impressive label.

 Failing to do adequate research before choosing a tailor leads to disappointment.
 Fifteen minutes searching for reviews and asking for recommendations can save you from tourist-trap tailors who prioritize volume over quality.
 Read reviews from multiple sources, ask your hotel concierge for recommendations, and check online forums where experienced travelers share their Bangkok tailoring experiences.
+Our 30 best tailors in Bangkok guide is a good starting point for shortlisting shops.

 Choosing overly trendy styles creates suits that date quickly.
 Ultra-slim fits, extremely narrow lapels, very low trouser rises, or other fashion-forward details might look current now but can appear dated within a few years.
 Unless you plan to replace your wardrobe regularly, stick with more moderate, classic proportions that transcend temporary trends.